GIP currently has:

 JOHNNY LEE GATES

-Thirty-nine years after Johnny Lee Gates was convicted of the murder and rape of a young woman in Georgia, two interns at the Georgia Innocence Project discovered evidence that could help prove his innocence.
+Thirty-nine years after Johnny Lee Gates was convicted and sentenced to death for the murder, rape, and armed robbery of a young white woman in Columbus, Georgia, two interns at the Georgia Innocence Project discovered evidence that could help prove his innocence.

 Government agencies involved in the case had said for nearly four decades that all the evidence from the investigation had been destroyed.
 Yet, for all that time, the ties used to bind the victim during her assault apparently were sitting untouched in the district attorney’s file.

-The story begins on November 30, 1976, when the victim’s husband found her murdered in their apartment.
-Days later, a man was caught fondling the victim’s body in the mortuary.
-The man confessed to the victim’s murder and appeared to know facts about the case that only the perpetrator could have known.
+The story begins on November 30, 1976, when Katharina Wright’s husband found her murdered in their apartment.
+Soon thereafter, a white man was caught fondling Katharina’s body in the mortuary.
+The man confessed to murdering the victim and appeared to know facts about the case that only the perpetrator could have known.
 But, at the prosecutor’s urging, a grand jury did not indict.

-Johnny Lee Gates had an IQ of 65 and did not finish middle school.
-Undereducated people with low IQ scores are vulnerable to the pressures of coercive police interrogation techniques because they are less likely to understand the charges against them and the consequences of confessing.
+The highest rates of false confessions occur among the intellectually disabled, juveniles, and the mentally ill.
+People who fit these descriptions are often vulnerable to the pressures of coercive police interrogation techniques because they are less likely to understand the charges against them and the consequences of confessing.
 As noted by the Innocence Project, an astonishing more than 1 out of 4 people wrongfully convicted but later exonerated by DNA evidence made a false confession or incriminating statement.

 To learn more about how you can help us free Johnny Lee Gates and the other imprisoned innocent, go here.